Teros eBike Battery Use & Care

 Most batteries can be charged both on and off the bike — but must be charged in a dry place with a smoke alarm and away from flammable materials.
 The state of charge of the battery is often displayed on the battery or can be checked on the handlebar display.
 Most batteries will charge within 5 hours from empty and range from 3 to 8 hours.
 The time is determined by the capacity of the battery, how empty the battery is and the charging rate of the charger (from 2A to 6A).
 Charging runs at maximum current when the battery is below half charge and progressively slows to a trickle above 95% charge.

-It’s ok to charge overnight but a customer should not leave the charger on for days at a time.
+It’s ok to charge overnight but you should not leave the charger on for days at a time.
 The charger will continue pushing tiny amounts of charge into the battery and this will degrade the battery over time.
 There’s also a rare risk of overheating and fire.
 A lithium ion battery will last for 600 - 700 complete charge cycles.
 If a battery is half full and then charged to full, this would be 0.5 of a charge cycle.

 For most people, a 400 Wh battery will last 3 - 5 years, a 500 Wh for 4 - 7 years and a 625 Wh for 5 - 9 years.
 The larger the capacity, the longer the battery life.
 Batteries will also degrade slowly with time, so even if there is minimal use, it is unlikely for a lithium ion battery to last longer than ten years.